-Babak H. Khalaj the B.Sc. degree from Sharif University of Technology - Communication systems
+Babak H. Khalaj - B.Sc. degree from Sharif University of Technology Communication systems

 Date: June 11th 2018 Location: Eurecom - Eurecom